TheRealSibasishBehera/kubearmor-elasticstack-logging/README.md

 - `match` directives determine the output destinations.
 - `filter` directives determine the event processing pipelines.

+In this case fluentd-image uses plugins like ```kubernetes_metadata``` and ```elasticsearch``` to communicate with kubearmor relay and elastisearch instance

+TODO: Currently fluentd tried to ingest all logs generated from kubernetes objects .
+For kube-armor logging the configuration should filter out only logs from relay pod

-Making a Operator (Possibly using KubeBuilder SDK):
+Making a Operator (Using KubeBuilder SDK):

 As there are many components involved, a way to manage them could be through an Operator.